By Jason Herbert

 Mushroom hunting, or anything in the outdoors, is supposed to be fun.
 I use specific gear when I mushroom hunt, for several reasons.
 First on the list is personal protection.
 I really like the Bug Blocker sprays.
 First, the night before we go I will pre-treat all of our clothes with Bug Blocker for Ticks.
 With all of the nasty diseases ticks carry around, the last thing I need to deal with is one of them biting my kids.
 I also constantly carry a bottle of Bug Blocker mosquito spray for obvious reason.
 One quick dose from this aerosol spray will keep us all safe from mosquitoes for an entire mushroom trip.

 I tend to hunt morels on properties shared by other people.
 Sometimes I get there first, but usually I don't and am left picking the ones nobody else can seem to get to.
-That’s why I love to wear my Recon gear while mushroom hunting.
-First, I really value the tough rip-stop fabric material that sheds thorns and burrs.
-One of my best spots is in the middle of a huge thorn thicket and with my Recon gear, I can walk out unscathed, with a bag full of juicy mushrooms.
+That’s why I love to wear my durable gear while mushroom hunting.

-I also like the Recon gear for their ability to help me stay hidden..
+I also like nature-colored or camo gear for their ability to help me stay hidden..
 Probably my best mushroom spot is right next to a very popular stretch of road.
 I know it sounds crazy, but I like to keep a low profile when mushroom hunting.
-With my Recon neutral on I can get close but remain perfectly hidden.
 All the while, oblivious passersby have no idea what little gems are hidden right there, feet away from a public sidewalk.
-The pants and long sleeves also protect me from poison ivy, which seems to like to grow near mushrooms.
+Pants and long sleeves also protect me from poison ivy, which seems to like to grow near mushrooms.
 And like I said, I often get the leftovers, so I can’t be afraid of poison ivy patches either.